aws-samples/amazon-bedrock-ai-karaoke/README.md

 <img src="assets/full-setup.png" alt="AI Karaoke Setup" width="400"/>

-Secondly, this introduces customers to several key ideas in state-of-the-art GenAI system engineering including:
+Secondly, this introduces customers to several key ideas in generative AI system engineering including:

-1) The anatomy of a prompt
+1) Text to image generation and visual Q/A
-2) Intuition for the data flywheel from human feedback
+2) Importance of creating a data flywheel from human feedback
 3) Mitigating challenges of hallucination and safety

 # User Instructions
+1) 💭 First, think of a thing or a place in your minds eye you can describe in detail.
+For example, "A cute ginger cat wearing a suit and tie"
-1) 🎤 Pickup the microphone
+1) 🎤 Pickup the microphone and un-mute and describe that image!
-2) 🕺 Complete the prompt - Karaoke style!!
 Speak clearly and close to the mic.
+3) 🔴 🔵 Review the two images, and push the color button corresponding to the best image.
+4) 🎑 🎤 Now ask a question about the selected best image.
+For example: "What's the color of the cat's tie?"
-3) 🔴 🔵 Review the completions and push the color button corresponding to the best answer
+3) 🔴 🔵 Review the two responses, and push the color button corresponding to the best answer.
-4) 🔁 Repeat!
-There are a different prompt templates to play with.
+5) 🔁 Repeat!

 # Architecture
 <img src="assets/ai_karaoke_detailed_arch.png" alt="Architecture" width="600"/>